leptos-rs/cargo-leptos/README.md

 If you, for any reason, need the bleeding-edge super fresh version:

-> `cargo install --git https://github.com/akesson/cargo-leptos cargo-leptos`
+> `cargo install --git https://github.com/leptos-rs/cargo-leptos --locked cargo-leptos`

 Help:

 > `cargo leptos --help`

-For setting up your project, have a look at the [examples](https://github.com/akesson/cargo-leptos/tree/main/examples)
+For setting up your project, have a look at the [examples](https://github.com/leptos-rs/cargo-leptos/tree/main/examples)

 <br/>